mdn/content/files/en-us/web/css/position/index.md

 {{EmbedLiveSample('Sticky_positioning', '', '300px')}}

-In the above example, both the light bulbs have been made sticky, and inset boundaries have been specified as 50px(top), 100px(right), 50px(bottom), and 100px(right).
-The inset area has been marked using the same-sized gray-colored background on the div.
 After you put both the bulbs in their right place, you'll notice that the bulbs act as relatively positioned inside the inset area.
 But as soon as they get moved out of the inset area they get fixed(stick) to the inset boundary in that direction.

 ## Specifications